Highlights

 The Industrial Mountain Beneath the Policy

-FT correctly highlights an important reality often simplified in political rhetoric: building a fully independent rare earth magnet supply chain is extraordinarily difficult and time intensive.
-Rare Earth Exchanges™ has consistently argued since our launch that the central challenge was never simply opening new mines (although there is a desperate need ror heavy rare earth feedstock now).
+FT correctly highlights an important reality often simplified in political rhetoric: building a fully independent rare earth magnet supply chain is extraordinarily difficult and time-intensive.
+Rare Earth Exchanges™ has consistently argued since our launch that the central challenge was never simply opening new mines (although there is now a desperate need for heavy rare-earth feedstock).
 The true bottlenecks sit deeper in the industrial stack—chemical separation, metallization, alloying, sintering, machining, coating, and high-performance magnet manufacturing at commercial scale.

 China spent decades building that integrated ecosystem.
-And at the same time, it is important to acknowledge that many U.S. companies are now making serious efforts to localize portions of the supply chain under difficult economic and technical conditions.
+At the same time, it is important to acknowledge that many U.S. companies are now making serious efforts to localize portions of their supply chains under difficult economic and technical conditions.
 Building industrial resilience while maintaining military readiness is not a trivial balancing act.
-Several mine-to-magnet related initiatives are now unfolding ex-China.
+Several mine-to-magnet-related initiatives are now unfolding outside China.

 Eight Years of Warning—and Still a Narrow Runway